Framing Difficulties in Quantum Mechanics: Methodology

 Many student responses to these questions are correct, and our secondary analysis of student difficulties cannot capture those responses.
 This is a fundamental limitation of difficulties-based research: it seeks to describe the ways students are wrong, not the ways that their responses are reasonable.

-Some difficulties could have arisen because of multiple types of error.
+Some difficulties may have arisen due to multiple types of error.
 This is a limitation of secondary analysis -- we do not have full reports of student reasoning -- and of the survey-style free-response data on which many of the original difficulties are based.
 For this reason, we classified some difficulties as arising from multiple error types.
 With sufficiently detailed data, we believe that each difficulty-displaying student response can be classified into a single error type.

 Additionally, some surveys were multiple choice.
 While the original researchers based the choices on common student reasoning, and that reasoning could have showed evidence of student framing, the multiple-choice answers themselves are often insufficiently detailed to determine students' framing.
 As much as possible, we coded researchers' descriptions of student difficulties, but sometimes we simply did not have enough information.